 Disturbance Rehabilitation Activities Schedule (Timing) Closure Objectives / Targets Monitoring Techniques Drill holes Return drill spoil down hole where possible.
 Plug and cover holes below ground level.
 Mound dirt to allow for subsidence Complete Met Inspect and photograph periodically Drill pads Remove RC bags Fill in holes and level diamond drill pad to ensure water will not pool or erode ground.
 Complete Met Inspected and photographed periodically - see photographs in document.
-Sumps N/A N/A N/A N/A Bulk sample pits One rehabilitated, four open and fenced 2017?
-Kept open for investor inspections Returned to normal Inspections/photograph Tracks / Gridlines Natural rehabilitation and erosion protection installed in places as needed Naturally, will be monitored over time Met Inspect and photograph Sample bags Tip down RC hole and remains emptied into trenches upon rehab.
-Bags relocated to dumping site in accordance with Completed Met Inspect and photographed

-Environmental Policy.
-Camp If Barrow Creek one does not progress to a mine - all rubbish removed off site, remove buildings and rehabilitate To be reviewed in 2017 Site returned to normal Inspect and photograph
+Sumps N/A N/A N/A N/A Bulk sample pits Three rehabilitated, three open and fenced Dig two new pits in 2018 and rehabilitate two others Returned to normal Inspections/photograph Tracks / Gridlines Natural rehabilitation and erosion protection installed in places as needed Naturally, will be monitored over time Met Inspect and photograph Sample bags Tip down RC hole and remains emptied into trenches upon rehab.
+Bags relocated to dumping site in accordance with Environmental Policy.
+Completed Met Inspect and photographed Camp If Barrow Creek one does not progress to a mine - all rubbish removed off site, remove buildings and rehabilitate To be reviewed in 2019 Site returned to normal Inspect and photograph